vedph/cadmus-shell-2/README.md

 ## History

-- 2023-11-06: added flags editor route and page.
-To opt in to use a flags editor, just add libraries `@myrmidon/cadmus-flags-ui` and `@myrmidon/cadmus-flags-pg` to your app, and this route to your app routes, adding a corresponding menu entry to your UI (flags editing is reserved to admin users only):
+- 2023-11-06: added **flags editor** route and page.
+To opt in to use a flags editor:

+1. `npm i @myrmidon/cadmus-flags-ui @myrmidon/cadmus-flags-pg --force`
+2. add this route to your app routes:

 ```ts
 // cadmus - flags